Elite50/slate/source/includes/_profile-object.md

  | AttributeType | The type of the attribute
  | AttributeValue | The value for this attribute for the profile, could be a number of different *Value* types depending on the AttributeType
-BusinessOwners | BusinessOwner | Whether or not the profile is a business owner CandidateSupports | SupportCandidate | The candidate that the profile has indicated a support level for
+BusinessOwners | BusinessOwner | Whether or not the profile is a business owner Children | ChildAge | The age of the child this profile has
- | CandidateSupportLevel | The level of support that the profile has indicated for the candidate
- | CandidateSupportDate | The date the profile indicated their support for the candidate
-Children | ChildAge | The age of the child this profile has
  | ChildGender | The gender of the child this profile has
 CrowdskoutScores | CrowdskoutScore | A numeric representation of the level of engagement of the profile with the client
  | CrowdskoutScoreLabel | A string representation of the level of engagement
-Devices | DeviceType | A type of device that the profile uses
- | DeviceOperatingSystem | The operating system on a device that the profile uses
- | DeviceModel | The specific model of a device that the profile uses
- | DeviceIDs | An array of device IDs for a specific device that the profile uses
-DirectMails | DirectMailOrganization | The organization that sent the direct mail piece
- | DirectMailWhen | The datetime that the direct mail piece was sent
- | DirectMailing | A poser object representation of the direct mailing campaign
- | DirectMailerType | The specific type of mailer sent to the profile
- | DirectMailSolicitationCode | The solicitation code used in the direct mailer as it ties back to a donation system
- | DirectMailAddress | A single string representation of the address that the mailer was sent to
 DistrictCensusBlockGroups | DistrictCensusBlockGroup | The name of the census block group that the profile resides in DistrictCensusTracts | DistrictCensusTract | The name of the census tract that the profile resides in DistrictCities | DistrictCity | The name of the city district that the profile resides in